 Latency speeds can be wildly inconsistent for older internet delivery technologies (e.g., satellite, DSL, cable, etc.).
 With these kinds of connections, a 75 ms latency during one time of day may slow to 175 ms during another.

-With fiber internet from GVEC, though, latency is not only low enough for the most demanding online video games, but consistently so.
-GVEC Fiber’s latency isn’t effected by time of day or the number of users on the network.
+With fiber internet from GVEC Internet, though, latency is not only low enough for the most demanding online video games but consistently so.
+GVEC Internet Fiber’s latency isn’t affected by the time of day or the number of users on the network.
 Basically, when it comes to latency, old technologies offer an outdated standard for this increasingly critical aspect of online gameplay.
 Fiber creates a new definition of latency–a new standard for what latency can and should be.

-Contact GVEC to Learn More or to Sign Up
+Contact GVEC Internet To Learn More Or To Sign Up

-Even if you’re into competitive online gaming, GVEC Fiber’s got you covered.
+Even if you’re into competitive online gaming, GVEC Internet Fiber’s got you covered.
 With speeds up to 1 Gpbs and consistently low latency, Fiber’s got the speed and reliability your family needs to smoothly play, stream, shop and work all at once on the same connection.
 Is Fiber available in your neighborhood?
-Find out or sign up by calling 800.699.4832.
-You can also sign up at gvec.net, or visit our Internet Availability page to see if Fiber is available in your neighborhood.
+Find out or sign up by calling 800-699-4832.
+You can also sign up at GVEC Internet, or visit our Internet Availability page to see if Fiber is available in your neighborhood.